 Here is an example of how the use of songs in The Garden Project cultivates competent Christ-centered leaders.

-This song comes from the Oriya people of Orissa, India where Freedom to Lead’s Song Development Team will be working in September.
+This song comes from South Asia where Freedom to Lead’s Song Development Team will be working in September.
 You can hear the clear rhythmic groove and the refined vocal inflection of this chant-like song in Oriya “classical style.”
 The instruments include the nal (local double-headed drum) and dara (tambourine).

 The song lyrics are in four sections, with each section telling a different part of the redemption story.
 Through this four-part story leaders are reminded that God is redeeming all things to himself.
 This is a lesson they learned through memorizing, discussing, interacting with, and dramatizing various biblical stories as part of The Garden Project curriculum from Freedom to Lead.